Managing Display Attributes

 • To create a motd banner, type banner motd

-The switch responds with instructions on entering the banner text.
+The switch responds with instructions about entering the banner text.

 switch(config)# banner login